Quitch/AI-Bugfixes/README.md

   - Builds the Atlas Titan
   - Builds the Ares Titan
   - Won't limit its Drifter Hover Tank builds when there is no land route
+  - Don't create naval fleets consisting of only Barracuda Naval Barges

 ### What It Doesn't Do